moramadan98/phoneBook/README.md

 ### 6- Delete contact

-The program will ask user to enter contact name which he want to delete it, then the program will use search function to find the name.
+The program will ask user to enter contact name which he want to delete it, then the program will use search function to find the name. <br />
-**If user don't enter name and press enter:**
-Invalid input error will appear.
+**If user don't enter name and press enter:** <br /> Invalid input error will appear. <br />
-**If user enter name doesn't exist:**
+**If user enter name doesn't exist:**  <br />
-Not Found error will appear.
+Not Found error will appear. <br />
-**Else:**
+**Else:** <br />
-Program will open new file "contact.txt" with write permission replace the name with empty (NOTICE: This will the line of the name empty) then replace it with the original file.
+Program will open new file "contact.txt" with write permission replace the name with empty (NOTICE: This will the line of the name empty) then replace it with the original file. <br />
-Then delete "contact_name" file (NOTICE: We assume that name earlier).
+Then delete "contact_name" file (NOTICE: We assume that name earlier). <br />

 ### 7- Erase contacts